 OUR PRESCHOOL

-New two-story, 3,000-square-foot atrium designed as a multi-purpose space for indoor movement, preschool Shabbat, holiday events, and more — a safe and inviting central space for children and families to gather and make memories
+A new two-story, 3,000-square-foot atrium designed as a multi-purpose space for indoor movement, preschool Shabbat, holiday events, and more — a safe and inviting central space

-Children’s library to nurture their love of reading
+Children’s library to nurture a love of reading

 Learning labs for our children to grow as they explore Hebrew and Judaics, music, art, support services, specialty classes, and electives